leheltorok/effect_cape_for_bela_mini/Projects/readme.md

 In order to access the GUI, you need to establish an internet connection between your device and Bela.
 The simplest method is to connect a Wi-Fi dongle to Bela's USB port and configure it to automatically connect to your phone's hotspot.
 For instructions refer to: https://learn.bela.io/using-bela/bela-techniques/connecting-to-wifi/

+Once establishing a network connection with the board, you can launch the IDE in order to access the GUI.

 Up until now, I have been using the TPLINK TL-WN725N WLAN-Adapter, which cannot function as a wireless access point but can connect to other devices' hotspots.